Digby Mackworth Dolben

 Hopkins kept up a correspondence with Dolben, wrote about him in his diary and composed two poems about the youth, "Where art thou friend" and "The Beginning of the End."
-Hopkins' High Anglican confessor seems to have forbidden him to have any contact with Dolben except by letter.
+Hopkins's High Anglican confessor seems to have forbidden him to have any contact with Dolben except by letter.
 Dolben's death greatly affected Hopkins, although his feeling for Dolben seems to have cooled by that time.

 Dolben drowned in the River Welland when bathing with the ten-year-old son of his tutor, Rev. C. E. Prichard, Rector of South Luffenham in Rutland.
 Dolben was then aged 19 and preparing to go up to Oxford.

 Bridges guaranteed Dolben's reputation with Three Friends: Memoirs of Digby Mackworth Dolben, Richard Watson Dixon, Henry Bradley (1932), as well as the careful editing of his poetry.
 Subsequently, The Poems and Letters of Digby Mackworth Dolben 1848–1867 (1981) has given a less selective picture.

 Hopkins' infatuation for Dolben and Dolben's tragic death feature in Simon Edge's novel The Hopkins Conundrum (2017).